Hamilton Park Racecourse

 Main Races and Meetings at Hamilton Racecourse

 Hamilton Park provides flat race meets for half the calendar year.
 Thankfully, the season runs through the summer.
-This ensures that weather in the Scottish Lowlands should have minimal impact on events.
+This ensures that the weather in the Scottish Lowlands has minimal impact on events.

-The going will largely remain good, and events are less likely to be rained off.
+The weather will largely remain favourable, and events are less likely to be cancelled due to rain.

-Hamilton Park does not host many major fixtures aside from the Glasgow Stakes, Lanark Silver Bell race night and its great ladies night – all of which are superb and very busy.
-That said it remains a great location for star-spotting.
+Hamilton Park does not host many major fixtures aside from the Glasgow Stakes, the Lanark Silver Bell race night, and its Great Ladies’ Night – all of which are superb and very busy.
+That said, it remains an excellent location for star-spotting.
 Many reputable and famous jockeys and runners compete at the course over the season.

 A typical fixture list for Hamilton Park Racecourse will look like this:

-- May – Hamilton Park may not be active all year round, but there is certainly plenty going on during the season.
+• May – Hamilton Park may not be active all year round, but there is certainly plenty going on during the season.
 May sees three events at the racecourse.
 A Family Raceday kicks off proceedings, typically on the first weekend of May.
-A second, evening meetings take place mid-Month, usually followed by a major DJ set and dance party.
+A second evening meeting takes place mid-month, usually followed by a major DJ set and dance party.
 May is rounded out by the Cadzow Castle Raceday.

-- June – June is a bumper month at Hamilton Park, with no less than five events typically scheduled.
+• June is a busy month at Hamilton Park, with five events typically scheduled each year.
 Two traditional racedays kick off the month, followed by the Bothwell Castle Raceday in the middle of June, headlined by the Bothwell Castle Handicap Stakes.
 The Saints and Sinners Racenight is a themed event later in the month, which raises money for numerous small charities.
 The Almada Raceday, which features the valued Almada Mile, rounds out the month.
-If the foibles of the calendar dictate, the latter may be bumped to July.
+If the calendar’s foibles dictate, the latter may be bumped to July.

-- July – July hosts The Big One at Hamilton Park – The Glasgow Stakes.
-A listed race that unfolds on a Friday night, The Glasgow Stakes is a major event in the Sottish sporting calendar and is celebrated with appropriate levels of pomp and ceremony.
+• July – July hosts The Big One at Hamilton Park – The Glasgow Stakes.
+A listed race that unfolds on a Friday night, the Glasgow Stakes is a significant event in the Scottish sporting calendar, celebrated with appropriate levels of pomp and ceremony.
 July also sees a Family Race Night and a traditional race night.

-- August – Hamilton Park does not rest on its laurels after the bonanza of July.
-August opens with Ladies Night, usually headlined by a celebrity judging the Best Dressed Lady of the evening and playing a DJ set to complete the party atmosphere.
+• August – Hamilton Park does not rest on its laurels after the bonanza of July.
+August opens with Ladies Night, usually headlined by a celebrity who judges the Best Dressed Lady of the evening and plays a DJ set to complete the party atmosphere.
 This is followed by the Scottish Trophy Raceday, headlined by the Scottish Trophy Handicap Stakes.
-August is rounded out with another major race – the Lanark Silver Bell Racenight, in which the titular bell is awarded ahead of a night of music and decadence.
-The Lanark Silver Bell is one of the oldest races in the world
+August is rounded out with another primary race – the Lanark Silver Bell Race Night, in which the titular bell is awarded ahead of a night of music and decadence.
+The Lanark Silver Bell is one of the oldest races in the world.

-- September – September concludes the Hamilton Park season with a bang.
-A traditional race night opens the month, followed by standard race day.
+• September concludes the Hamilton Park season with a bang.
+A traditional race night opens the month, followed by a standard race day.
 Toward the end of the month, the Sodexo Raceday is another afternoon-long party, but the season wraps with a Family Weekend Raceday that is fun for all ages.
-Under 18s enter free, and there are a plethora of complimentary children’s activities throughout the venue.
+Under 18s enter free, and a plethora of complimentary children’s activities are available throughout the venue.

 Hamilton Races Address